Set up GitHub Copilot in VS Code

 This guide walks you through setting up GitHub Copilot in Visual Studio Code.
 To use Copilot in VS Code, you need to have access to GitHub Copilot with your GitHub account.

-If you don't yet have a Copilot subscription, you can use Copilot for free by signing up for theCopilot Free plan and get a monthly limit of completions and chat interactions.
+If you don't yet have a Copilot subscription, you can use Copilot for free by signing up for theCopilot Free plan and get a monthly limit of inline suggestions and chat interactions.

 Get access to GitHub Copilot